-Strategic Aim: What success looks like:

-To ensure all dog owners collect and dispose of their dogs' poo in all Less complaints
+To ensure all dog owners collect and dispose of their dogs' poo in all public spaces.

-public spaces.
+What success looks like:

+• Less complaints

+Issue 8: Dog poo

+Provide doggie bags at key locations throughout the municipality

+Provide information to the community on responsible pet ownership, including picking up and correctly disposing of dog poo

+Responsible pet ownership needs to be encouraged outside of dog parks

+Most people believe that dog poo is an issue

+Some dog owners appear to have a lack of respect for other users of public open spaces when they don't pick up their dog poo

+There are insufficient bins along walking tracks and in some public spaces for dog owners to dispose of collected dog poo

+Shred spaces are felt to have the worst dog poo issues

+Some dog owners are frustrated at having to pick up another dogs poo to reduce the reputational risk for dogs as a group

-What we currently do Community views Nev w actions for 2022-26 Provide doggie bags at key locations Responsible pet ownership needs to be 1.
-Carry out a mapping process and review throughout the municipality encouraged outside of dog parks the availability of dog bins along walking trails and at other highly utilised public Provide information to the community on Most people believe that dog poo is an issue spaces responsible pet ownership, including picking up and correctly disposing of dog poo Some dog owners appear to have a lack of 2.
-Consider on-site options for educating the respect for other users of public open spaces community about responsible pet when they don't pick up their dog poo ownership through interactive QR codes and content There are insufficient bins along walking tracks and in some public spaces for dog owners to 3.
-Enforce fines for individuals not having a dispose of collected dog poo receptacle when taking their dog into public spaces Shred spaces are felt to have the worst dog poo issues Some dog owners are frustrated at having to pick up another dogs poo to reduce the reputational risk for dogs as a group
+- 1. Carry out a mapping process and review the availability of dog bins along walking trails and at other highly utilised public spaces - 2.
+Consider on-site options for educating the community about responsible pet ownership through interactive QR codes and content - 3.
+Enforce fines for individuals not having a receptacle when taking their dog into public spaces